Distribution

 Metasearch (Google Hotel Ads, Trivago, Kayak, Tripadvisor Sponsored Listings) is the most under-utilised direct booking channel by independent hotels in 2026.
 The mechanics: a guest searching "Hotel X" on Google sees rates from your direct booking engine and all OTAs side by side.
 They pick.
 The hotel pays per click (CPC), not per booking.

 Activation path: most hotels activate through a metasearch partner (SiteMinder, Bookassist, FastBooking, Mirai) or directly through Google Hotel Ads center.
-Setup 1-2 weeks; results visible in 30 days.
+Start with clean tracking so early results can be separated from OTA cannibalisation.

 Both metasearch and retargeting require the booking engine basics (point 2) to work.
 Sending paid traffic to a weak booking engine wastes spend.